DisyInformationssysteme/cadenza.js/src/docs.md

 });
 ```

-### Change visibility of Layers in a Workbook Map
+### Set the Visibility of a Workbook Map View Layer

 <small>API: [CadenzaClient#setLayerVisibility](./classes/CadenzaClient.html#setLayerVisibility)</small>

-To change the visibility of a layer in an already shown map view, pass the layer path and the desired visibility.
+To set the visibility of a layer in the currently shown map, pass the layer path and the desired visibility.
-The operation is asynchronous and returns a Promise.

 ```javascript
 cadenzaClient.setLayerVisibility([ '{layerGroupPrintName}', '{layerPrintName}' ], false);